fgregg/fgregg.github.io/_posts/2024-01-01-michigan-property-tax-simulator.md

 Assessed value is the half the the price that the local assessor believes that a property could be sold for.
 The assessor further divides that value into land value and improvement value.
 Assessment is itself quite a complicated field, which will will not dwell on here.

 Before proposal A, the tax for a parcel was the assessed value times the local tax rate.
-While the Headlee amendment said overall increases in land value couldn't lead to higher tax revenue (in real dollors), if the land value of one parcel increased more than parcels in other parts of the city, then the tax bill would increase relatively, and often absolutely.
+While the Headlee amendment said overall increases in land value couldn't lead to higher tax revenue (in real dollars), if the land value of one parcel increased more than parcels in other parts of the city, then the tax bill would increase relatively, and often absolutely.

 The 1994 [Proposal A](https://www.legislature.mi.gov/Laws/MCL?objectName=mcl-Article-IX-3) constitutional amendment introduced "taxable value."
 When the ownership of a property is transferred, the taxable value is set to the assessed value.
 However, every subsequent year, the taxable value is only allowed to increase by at most the rate of inflation or 5% (whichever is less).
 The taxable value is also not allowed to be more than the assessed value, so if property value growth is slow or negative, then taxable value will converge to the assessed value.